Interviewsand Articles

 "Yeah, I think so."

-Truth is, I got his voicemail.
-But now I also had a street address and the allure of driving right over was too much to resist.
+And that's how I found the artist - in the Yellow Pages under electricians.
+Truth is, I only got his voicemail.
+But now I also had a street address.
+And the allure of driving right over was too much to resist.
 Even if the artist/electrician wasn't at home, just getting a look at his place would be revealing.
 What would it look like?

 A well-preserved panel truck from the early 1950s sat in the driveway, "Fredric's Electric" painted across its sides.
 The house was an older, two-story, brown shingle with a lot of vegetation surrounding it and even climbing its walls.
 But wasn't that an Asian temple entrance in front?
 The tiled roof with turned-up eaves was trimmed out with a couple of ornate ceramic dragons.
 And the entry walkway was paved with a mosaic of blue and white hand-painted, glazed tile.
 It all had to be the work of Guardian's maker, the mysterious electrician.

-On the appointed morning I drove over to North Berkeley full of anticipation.
-The man who answered the door was maybe five foot six or seven, of a certain age hard to determine, broad-shouldered and fit.
-He was wearing an astrakhan hat.
-Looking at me forthrightly, he welcomed me and asked me to take off my shoes.
-Following him through dimly lit rooms decorated with exotic works of art we came to a small table by a window where we took seats across from each other.
+Looking at me forthrightly, he welcomed me and requested that I take off my shoes.
+I followed him inside through dimly lit rooms decorated with exotic works of art until we came to a small table by a window where we took seats across from each other.

 Kung Fu Buddhist Temple Art and a Fundamental Moment